The arts belong to everyone

 Special work

-Do you have any questions or an idea for an exciting project?
+Any questions or an idea for an exciting project?

 Any further questions, exciting ideas, or a similar project?